 The primary objective of Florida’s SSBCI Program is to leverage private capital for Florida’s small businesses, which are defined as businesses with 500 employees or less.
 After five years, Florida must show that taken together, $10 in new small business lending or investment was generated by every $1 in SSBCI funding.
 Therefore, Florida’s SSBCI Program is anticipated to generate at least $976,623,490 in new private capital for Florida’s small businesses.

-The Loan Loan Participation Program are available to qualified businesses that demonstrate adequate historical and/or proposed cash flow coverage and other credit underwriting metrics.
+The Loan Participation Program is available to qualified businesses that demonstrate adequate historical and/or proposed cash flow coverage and other credit underwriting metrics.
 However, these transactions will be undertaken to help mitigate any perceived credit weaknesses by the Partnering Lender.

 I am small business seeking financing.
 Can I apply directly to EFI for a loan or a grant under the SSBCI Program?

 No. The SSBCI program does not offer grants or direct loans.
 It provides loans and/or loan participations to commercial lenders, credit unions and Certified Development Finance Institutions (CDFIs) that extend credit to small businesses in Florida.
 If you are pursuing financing for a small business, you should contact a local lender in your area and discuss your financing needs and, if needed, apply for a small business loan.